typesense/typesense-website/new-site/docs-site/content/0.19.0/guide/typesense-dynamodb.md

     --provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=5 \
     --stream-specification StreamEnabled=true,StreamViewType=NEW_AND_OLD_IMAGES
 ```
-## Setting up Triggers for DyanmoDB

-Create a trigger for DynamoDB database and this will lead you to AWS Lambada function's page from there you can select an existing funciton or a new function.
-In this tutorial the function name is ```typesense-indexing```
+## Step 2: Create Lambda Execution Role

-Then now you need to create a "Lambda Execution Role" i.e give permission for your function.
-Now, head over to IAM Roles section and create a new role with three main permissions:
+Now let's create a "Lambda Execution Role" i.e give permission for your function, head over to IAM Roles section and create a new role with three main permissions:

 * AmazonDynamoDBFullAccess
 * AmazonDynamoDBFullAccesswithDataPipeline
 * AWSLambdaBasicExecutionRole

-Now, attach this execution role to the trigger Lambda funtion of DynamoDB.

-## Create Lambda Execution Role (only for Command Line)
+These IAM role permissions are just examples for the purposes of this guide.
+Before deploying for production, please consult the IAM documentation to only grant the minimal permissions needed for your particular use case.

+You can also do this using AWS CLI:

 Create a file named ```trust-relationship.json``` with the following contents.
 ```json